hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 * Custom command line scripts for specific needs

 ???
-**Here are just a few of the things you might build with the Terraform Cloud API.**
+**Here are just a few of the things you might build with the HCP Terraform API.**

 ---
 name: lab-exercise-4
 # 👩‍💻 Lab Exercise: Modules and API Automation
 <br><br>
-In this lab we'll cover the Private Module Registry and API Automation with Terraform Cloud.
+In this lab we'll cover the Terraform Private Registry and API Automation with HCP Terraform.

 Continue the lab exercises from where you left off.